 Merida High-Level Consultative Group on Bilateral Cooperation Against Transnational Organized Crime

-Secretary of State Hillary Rodham Clinton will host the Merida Initiative High-Level Consultative Group on September 18, 2012.
-The United States and Mexico established the High-Level Group as a Cabinet-level forum to provide strategic guidance and to review progress under our bilateral Merida partnership.
-This fourth meeting of the High-Level Group follows earlier meetings held in November 2008 in Washington, D.C., March 2010 in Mexico City, and April 2011 in Washington, D.C.
+As part of the broader strategic partnership between the United States and Mexico, Secretary of State Hillary Rodham Clinton will host the Merida Initiative High-Level Consultative Group on April 29, 2011.
+This third meeting of the High-Level Group follows earlier meetings held in November 2008 in Washington, D.C., and March 2010 in Mexico City.